Karen-Najafzadeh/Numerical-Calculations/README.md

 # Numerical Calculations
 This repository contains my python programs I wrote as practice for my Numerical Calculations course at Kharazmi University.

-I've tried to understand the algoritm of several famouse peoblems in mathematics and write python programs for each topic I learned in my Numerical calculations course.
+I've tried to understand the algoritm of several famous peoblems in mathematics and write python programs for each topic I learned in my Numerical calculations course.

 I've also drew some flowcharts for each problem and tried to explain how my code, and the mathematics work.
 Hope my work can help you in some way.